sharonw4769/react/codecademy.md

 ```<h1>Hello world</h1>```
 (This portion is actually not HTML, it is JSX.)
 * JSX is **not** valid JavaScript.
-* When a JavasScript file includes JSX, the JSX will be translated into regular JavaScript.
+* When a JavaScript file includes JSX, the JSX will be translated into regular JavaScript.
 * JSX elements (JavaScript expressions) can be set to a variable, used in a function, stored in an object or array, and etc.

 JSX Attribute is written like this (similar to HTML): ```attribute-name="attribute-value"```